-In the 1870s, Wolf Himelhoch and his four sons settled in the thumb of Michigan from Latvia.
-The family sold goods on a push cart that they transported between Caro and Bay City, Michigan, often sleeping in the same barn in which they stored their merchandise.
+Himelhoch's has been family owned for over 144 years.
+In the 1870s, Wolf Himelhoch and his four sons settled in the thumb of Michigan, coming from Latvia.
+The family sold goods on a push cart they transported between Caro and Bay City, often sleeping in the same barn in which they stored their merchandise.
 They opened their first store in Caro in 1876.
 Wolf Himelhoch formed a close relationship with the Marshall Field organization during buying trips to Chicago.
-In 1907, with the backing of Marshall Field’s, Himelhoch's® opened its first store in Detroit.
-This first store was located on Woodward Ave. on the block that later become the J.L.
-Hudson's flagship store.
-Himelhoch's prospered as the automotive industry grew.
-To accommodate its growth, Himelhoch's sold its building to Hudson's, for their building that many mid-century Detroiters remember so fondly.
-Himelhoch’s then moved into the famous Washington-Arcade building, just south of Grand Circus Park, with its arcade between the fashionable Washington Boulevard and Woodward Avenue.
-Himelhoch's department store conducted business there and in seven branch stores through 1979, which is why Himelhoch's is recognized as a Detroit tradition since 1907.
-As Detroit undergoes its fin de siècle, the family is pleased to once again serve Detroit lovers all over the Internet through distinctive collections that represent the best of Detroit.
+In 1907, with the backing of Marshall Field’s, Himelhoch's opened its first store on Woodward in downtown Detroit.
+We built our reputation there and in seven branch stores through 1979.